pateketrueke/glitch/README.md

 ## How it works?

-Files within `public/` are served as-is, while sources on `src/` are imported and executed on-the-fly.
+- Files within `public/` are served as-is, they are just static files, nothing special here
+- Files from `src/` are imported and executed on-the-fly, see below

+## Content

+> Note: content files are intended to be pages only, regardless its extension

-Regular modules MUST be exported as ES6, e.g. `src/content/example.js`
+Exported modules MUST use ES6 syntax, e.g. `src/content/example.js`

 ```js
 export default state => `<p>